Assyrian Policy Institute: Iran

 The API's recommendations for Iran are:

-In 2018, API Board Chairman Jon Koriel sent a letter to the Chief Justice of Iran, Ayatollah Sadeghi Larijani and the Prosecutor General of Tehran, Abbas Ja’fari Dolat Abadi urging them to overturn the convictions of four Christians, including Assyrian couple Pastor Victor Bet Tamraz and Shamiran Issavi, who were previously arrested for "illegal church activities" which “threaten national security."
+In 2018, API Board Chairman Jon Koriel sent a letter to the Chief Justice of Iran, Sadiq Larijani and the Prosecutor General of Tehran, Abbas Ja’fari Dolat Abadi urging them to overturn the convictions of four Christians, including Assyrian couple Pastor Victor Bet Tamraz and Shamiran Issavi, who were previously arrested for "illegal church activities" which “threaten national security."
 The activities were clarified by Amnesty International as being typical Christian religious practices, including attending Christmas gatherings and organizing house churches.
 In July 2020, the API reported that the appeal was denied by the Iranian judiciary, and the court upheld the couples' respective 10-year and 5-year prison sentences.
 In August 2020, the couple fled the country seeking asylum elsewhere.
 However, they were otherwise "safe and well" according to their daughter Dabrina in an interview with the API.

 The API has criticized the Iran-backed Popular Mobilization Forces for refusing to comply with the Iraqi Prime Minister's July 2019 order to have Brigade 30 and the Babylon Brigades withdraw from Hamdaniya District and Tel Keppe District in the Nineveh Plains.